tensorush/zig-spin/README.md

 > [!IMPORTANT]
 >
 > - Make sure your executable's optimization mode is `ReleaseSmall` and target is `wasm32-wasi`.
-> - Make sure you use the `std.heap.c_allocator` when freeing memory allocated by this library.
+> - Make sure you use `std.heap.c_allocator` when allocating/freeing memory consumed/returned by this library.
+> - Currently, this library leaks memory to avoid some reallocations.
+Ideally, it would use native WIT Zig bindings that relied on `std.heap.wasm_allocator`.
 >
 > See the [package test](test/) for a complete basic usage example.